howdyai/botkit/packages/docs/conversations.md

 ### Beginning

+BotkitConversations start on the first message of the "default" thread, and proceed through the chain of messages.

-Before a BotkitConveration begins, it will first fire any functions bound to it using the [before()](reference/core.md#before) hook.
+However, before it starts sending messages, Botkit will first fire any functions bound to the "default" thread using the [before()](reference/core.md#before) hook.
 These functions can create or change variables, and take other necessary actions - for example, looking up values in a database or external API for use in the conversation.

-BotkitConversations start on the first message of the "default" thread, and proceed through the chain of messages.
-When a prompt is encountered, the bot will pause and wait for the user to respond, then evaluate any associated handler functions and conditional tests.
 The bot will continue to process messages in the thread until it reaches a prompt, an action, or the end of the thread.

 ### Middle